dmlc/dgl/python/dgl/model_zoo/chem/README.md

 mostly developed based on molecule fingerprints.

 Graph neural networks make it possible for a data-driven representation of molecules out of the atoms, bonds and molecular graph topology, which may be viewed as a learned fingerprint [3].
-For details, checkout the README of `gcn for property prediction`.

 ### Models
 - **Graph Convolutional Network**: Graph Convolutional Networks (GCN) have been one of the most popular graph neural